 You may qualify for a Federal Housing Authority (FHA) loan.
 These loans are backed by the federal government and are specifically designed for borrowers with smaller down payments who buy in rural areas.
 You’ll pay with a combined lump sum and monthly payments.
 For FHA loans, PMI is required for the life of the loan in most cases so it cannot be removed unless you refinance your mortgage and choose a different type of loan.

 What factors should I consider before committing to a loan with PMI?

 PMI has been a very effective tool for both buyers and lenders in competitive markets.
 But it’s not a golden ticket, either.
 Before you commit to a loan with PMI, consider the following factors:

 PMI makes your first cash infusion into the overall price of your home more manageable, but it will make your monthly payments higher than if you were only paying a monthly mortgage.

 How long you intend to stay in the home

 You can usually request to cancel PMI once you have 20% equity in your home.
 PMI also cancels automatically once you’ve reached 22% equity in the home.
 But if you don’t intend to stay long enough to achieve those milestones, accepting a loan that requires PMI may not make sense for you.

 Paying higher interest rates versus paying PMI can change your tax bill depending on your local, state, and federal tax laws.
 Talk to a tax advisor before you take out a loan with PMI.

 Ways to get rid of PMI

-3 – After at least 2 years, if you believe your home has appreciated in value to where you now have at least 25% equity in the home, you can request to have your home reappraised.
-As long as your balance is 75% or less of the new value of the home and you have a good payment record, your PMI will be dropped.
+After at least 2 years, if you believe your home has appreciated in value to where you now have at least 25% equity in the home, you can request to have your home reappraised.
+As long as your balance is 75% or less of the new value of the home and you have a good payment record, the lender will drop the PMI.
 This is a great option if you make improvements to the home in the short term.